chenyichen0420/CBCOJ/README.md

 However, it remains super lightweight as all the codes were written on hand, without using any existing extension libs or softwares.

+In addition, I've finished many tests on this OJ.
+It finishes 100K login requests in about 8 seconds(without any access limitation).